-Schwalbe thus returns used tires and inner tubes to the product cycle, avoids unnecessary waste and saves costs and energy in production.
+Schwalbe thus carries used tires and tubes back into the product cycle, avoiding unnecessary waste and saving costs and energy in production.

 1. how exactly is this supposed to work?

 Schwalbe has set up its recycling boxes at various bicycle and sports retailers.
-Old tires and bicycle inner tubes are collected there and the boxes are then picked up regularly.
-In fact, the recycling system is preaching to the choir: While the project started with just 50 retailers, by November 2022 there were already 1,300.
-We, too, have had the Schwalbe Recycling Box in our buycycle workshop since last fall.
+Old tires and inner tubes are collected there and the boxes are then picked up regularly.
+In fact, the recycling system is really opening doors: While the project started with just 50 retailers, by November 2022 there were already 1,300.
+We have also had the Schwalbe Recycling Box in our buycycle workshop in our workshop.

 Once collected, the tires and inner tubes end up at Schwalbe 's recycling partner Pyrum Innovations.
 The German company has developed a special recycling technology, pyrolysis, which enables huge CO2 savings compared to conventional tire recycling processes.

 The delivered "waste" is shredded into steel, fabric and rubber granulate, the latter is then introduced into the pyrum thermolysis process.
 In this way, valuable secondary raw materials are obtained from the rubber granulate, including pyrolysis coke (rCB).
 Sounds chemical and complicated now, but rCB is ultimately nothing more than the material from which new tires can be made.